Last Updated: October 18, 2024

 3. Obtain any necessary business licenses or permits

 Depending on your industry, you may also need to obtain any necessary business licenses or permits.
 This step isn’t necessary for all Pennsylvania LLCs, but is instead industry-dependent.
+It’s absolutely essential for Pennsylvania professional LLCs; PLLCs must ensure that every member and employee who offers the professional service of the business has the appropriate licensure.

 If you want to check and see if you’ll need a business license in your industry, use our business license report service.
 You can also check with the Pennsylvania Department of State.

-4. Consider S Corp status
+4. Consider S corp status

 One of the main benefits of the LLC business structure is its flexibility.
 That flexibility also shows up in the fact that LLC owners can choose how they want their business to be taxed.